Jaffer-sadiq/GitHub-Actions/Labfiles/module2.md

 1. Click on **Actions** **(1)**, verify the workflow has been executed successfully once the workflow is succedded select the newly created workflow **Create conditional.yml** **(2)**.

     ![](../media/ifcondtion-created.png)

+   >**Note**: This GitHub Actions workflow, named "Complex Workflow," triggers on push and pull request events to the main branch when the .github/workflows/conditional.yml file is modified.
+It includes two jobs: job1, which checks out the repository and runs a simple script, and job2, which runs only if job1 is successful and the event is a push, checking out the repository again and running a different script.

 1. Click on **Next** button for next Lab.